Please note: this feature is only available to PRO and Enterprise users.

 - Start a new project or add a new zone.

-- Perform you scan as usual.
+- Perform your scan as usual.
 During the scan, you may get a message that says NetSpot wants to access confidential information stored in your keychain.
-This is because NetSpot needs the Wi-Fi password in order to connect to the network.
+This is because NetSpot needs the Wi-Fi password in order to connect to some networks.
 Click “Allow” or “Always Allow” to continue the scan.

-As you take each measurement point, you will notice the animated or color changes to the data point marker while the active part of the scan is taking place.
+As you take each measurement, you will notice the animated or color changes to the data point marker while the active part of the scan is taking place.

-- Once your survey is complete, you will be able to analyze your results through the following visualizations:
+- Once your survey is complete, you will be able to analyze your results through the following heatmaps:

 - Upload Speed (HTTP)